timelessmemory/ConfigurableQuestionaireSystem/README.md

 # Custom Questionaire System
 The system is configurable, flexible, including frontend and backend.
 Backend can configure questionaire information and questions.
-There are The frontend show the questionaire you configured and i18n is supported.
+There are three roles in the backend which includes super administrator, brand administrator, common operator.
+Following I will introduct their own permission.
+The frontend show the questionaire you configured and i18n is supported.
+After user answered questionaire, administrator can download answer in the backend.
 Technology mainly includes angularjs, jquery, bootstrap, mysql and php.
 In addition, ueditor is used to edit questionaire.

+permission of role in backend
+super administrator: create questionaire, create any role except super administratot which created with SQL. branch adminstrator: can only create common operator and create questionaire. common operator: can only create questionaire.

 * integrate angular and ueditor: http://www.open-open.com/lib/view/open1411391886875.html